-With this distinction of the largest state park in the nation, this park is renowned for river rafting adventures
+With the distinction of the largest state park in the nation, this park in Southwest Alaska is renowned for float trips and fishing.

-At 1.6 million acres, Wood-Tikchik State Park is not just Alaska's largest state park, it’s the nation’s largest.
+At 1.6 million acres, Wood-Tikchik State Park is not just Alaska's largest state park, it’s the largest in the United States.
 Located 30 miles north of Dillingham, the park preserves two large systems of interconnecting lakes that are the important spawning grounds for Bristol Bay's salmon.

-Wood-Tikchik is an ideal place for a wilderness canoe or kayak trip and several companies in Dillingham rent inflatable kayaks, rafts or canoes.
-In the park's southern half are the Wood River lakes, which are connected by shallow, swiftly moving rivers.
-Many parties arrange to be flown in and paddle out, returning to Dillingham via the Wood River.
-From a put-in on Lake Kulik, a paddle to Dillingham is close to 140 miles requiring from 10 to 14 days.
+Wood-Tikchik State Park is an ideal place for wilderness canoe or kayak trips and several companies in Dillingham rent inflatable kayaks, rafts, or canoes.
+In the park's southern half are the Wood River Lakes, which are connected by shallow, swiftly moving rivers.
+Boaters typically arrange to be flown in and paddle out, returning to Dillingham via the Wood River.
+From a put-in on Lake Kulik, a paddle to Dillingham is close to 140 miles and takes 10 to 14 days.

-The Tikchik lakes, six lakes in the park's northern half, are much more remote than the Wood River lakes.
-The upper lakes are more challenging and more costly to experience.
-But the scenery – mountains, pinnacle peaks and hanging valleys surrounding the lakes – is impressive, and there will be far less motorboat activity.
-Kayaking is popular on these lakes, and those interested in river floating can get dropped off on Nishlik or Upnuk lakes and travel along the Tikchik River into Tikchik Lake.
+The Tikchik Lakes, six lakes in the park's northern half, are much more remote than the Wood River Lakes.
+The upper lakes are more challenging and more costly to access.
+But, the area's mountains, pinnacle peaks, and hanging valleys surrounding the lakes are impressive, and there is less activity.
+Kayaking is popular on these lakes, and those interested in river floating can get dropped off on Nishlik or Upnuk Lakes and travel along the Tikchik River into Tikchik Lake.

 With the exception of the five fishing lodges located on private property inside the park, Wood-Tikchik is almost totally undeveloped.
 You'll find some well-used campsites here and there, but no formal campgrounds and no trails.
 Even the park's ranger station is outside the park, at Lake Aleknagik.